groz/gpt4-multiplication-game/README.md

 ## TODO

-- Fix timer to be absolute value from start and not an accumulated value from the tick handler.
 - Handle underflow in weight updates.
+- Add timer for a level including rendering.